MayankPalSingh/N8N-Security-Workflows-OWASP-Top-10/README.md

 - Update webhook URLs if using a different n8n instance

 **7. Run and explore**
-- Start with LLM07 (simplest — just a chat agent) and work your way up to LLM08 (most complex — RAG + ChromaDB)
+- Start with LLM07 (simplest, just a chat agent) and work your way up to LLM08 (most complex, RAG + ChromaDB)

 ### Difficulty Levels